zio/zio/docs/datatypes/contextual/zservicebuilder.md

 A `ZServiceBuilder[-RIn, +E, +ROut]` describes a service builder of an application: every service builder in an application requires some services as input `RIn` and produces some services as the output `ROut`.

-ZServiceBuilder are:
+Service builders are:

 1. **Recipes for Creating Services** — They describe how a given dependencies produces another services.
 For example, the `ZServiceBuilder[Logging with Database, Throwable, UserRepo]` is a recipe for building a service that requires `Logging` and `Database` service, and it produces a `UserRepo` service.

 2. **An Alternative to Constructors** — We can think of `ZServiceBuilder` as a more powerful version of a constructor, it is an alternative way to represent a constructor.
 Like a constructor, it allows us to build the `ROut` service in terms of its dependencies (`RIn`).

-3. **Composable** — Because of their excellent **composition properties**, dependencies are the idiomatic way in ZIO to create services that depend on other services.
-We can define dependencies that are relying on each other.
+3. **Composable** — Because of their excellent **composition properties**, service builders are the idiomatic way in ZIO to create services that depend on other services.
+We can define service builders that are relying on each other.

-4. **Effectful and Resourceful** — The construction of ZIO dependencies can be effectful and resourceful, they can be acquired and safely released when the services are done being utilized.
+4. **Effectful and Resourceful** — The construction of ZIO service builders can be effectful and resourceful, they can be acquired and safely released when the services are done being utilized.

 5. **Asynchronous** — Unlike class constructors which are blocking, ZServiceBuilder is fully asynchronous and non-blocking.